biosciflo/VISION/README.md

 - Missing or corrupt files.

 **Solutions:**
-- Refer to the error message documentation in the manual or on our [GitHub issues page](#) to understand the cause and potential fixes.
+- Refer to the error message documentation in the manual or on our [Error Messages and Solutions](#Error-Messages-and-Solutions) to understand the cause and potential fixes.
 - Ensure all required files are present and correctly formatted.

 ### 4. Unexpected Results